Como, New South Wales: Timeline

-Within a month, the newly constructed 1st version of the "Como Hotel" (though only a Provisional License, not yet legally able to sell alcohol) had advertised "Open for business", with meals and accommodation for pick-nickers, day-trippers and tourists.
-It appears this increased competition for income from wealthier tourists visiting Como from this new, larger hotel would cause the lesser "Woronora Hotel" to be closed down (presumably within the same year) since no more articles or advertisements referring to the "Woronora Hotel" is to be found in the various newspapers of the time following the last advertisement listed here.
+Within a month, the newly constructed first version of the "Como Hotel" (though with only a provisional license, not yet legally able to sell alcohol) had advertised "Open for business", with meals and accommodation for pick-nickers, day-trippers and tourists.
+It appears this increased competition for income from wealthier tourists visiting Como from this new, larger hotel caused the lesser "Woronora Hotel" to be closed down (presumably within the same year) since no more articles or advertisements referring to the "Woronora Hotel" are to be found in the various newspapers of the time following the last advertisement listed here.

 The Como Hotel

-There appear to have been three (3) distinct versions of this establishment over time.
+There appear to have been three (3) distinct versions of the Como Hotel over time.

 Original

 The first version of the "Como Hotel" was relatively small, made of weatherboard and iron-roofed.
 Its construction was most likely funded by the Holt-Sutherland Estate partners (who owned all the commercial land leases at Como).
 It was completed circa Jan 1887 by the remaining immigrant railway workers (and was known colloquially as the "German Club").
 However, it appears from subsequent newspaper advertisements of the time to have been licensed for accommodation only (those "refreshment needs" being served by Mr William Stevenson, a new Licensee of the so-called "Woronora Hotel" nearby).
 Unlike the advertisements for the "Woronora Hotel" espousing the availability of all forms of liquor, the first advertisements being placed by George Agnew for the early version of the "Como Hotel" NEVER mention the availability of spirits or alcoholic drinks – only meals, tea, coffee, accommodation, fishing, shooting, boat hire etc.